 Buying or selling ETF shares on an exchange may require the payment of fees, such as brokerage commissions, and other fees to financial intermediaries.
 In addition, an investor may incur costs attributed to the difference between the highest price a buyer is willing to pay to purchase shares of the Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) when buying or selling shares in the secondary market (the bid-ask spread).
 Due to the costs inherent in buying or selling Fund shares, frequent trading may detract significantly from investment returns.
 Investment in Fund shares may not be advisable for investors who expect to engage in frequent trading.

-In order to provide additional information regarding the intra-day value of shares of the Fund, the NYSE Arca, Inc. or a market data vendor disseminates every 15 seconds through the facilities of the Consolidated Tape Association or other widely disseminated means an updated Indicative NAV (“iNAV”) for the Fund as calculated by an information provider or market data vendor.
+In order to provide additional information regarding the intra-day value of shares of the Fund, the NYSE Arca, Inc., New York Stock Exchange or a market data vendor disseminates every 15 seconds through the facilities of the Consolidated Tape Association or other widely disseminated means an updated Indicative NAV (“iNAV”) for the Fund as calculated by an information provider or market data vendor.
 The Fund is not involved in or responsible for any aspect of the calculation or dissemination of the iNAV and makes no representation or warranty as to the accuracy of the iNAV.

 PIMCO as a general matter provides services to qualified institutions, financial intermediaries and institutional investors.
 Individual investors should contact their own financial professional to determine the most appropriate investment options for their financial situation.
 This material contains the current opinions of the manager and such opinions are subject to change without notice.
 This material has been distributed for informational purposes only.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
 PIMCO is a trademark of Allianz Asset Management of America L.P. in the United States and throughout the world. ©2022, PIMCO